vigetlabs/microcosm/README.md

 Similar to a `Map`, microcosms implement a `get` and `set` method. `set` should never be called directly, however it is exposed should you wish to define your own method of assignment.
-As for get:
+As for `get`:

 ```javascript
 app.get(Store)